 All of the above considerations may be waived by the board if: (1) the applicant is in imminent danger of death due to a medical condition, as determined by the board; the person is the subject of a warrant of execution; the sentence for which commutation is sought is the subject of a special order issued by the court pursuant to 13-603 (L).

 As noted earlier, the new law will apply only to those who offenses are committed on or after the effective date of the section.
-Therefore, there will be people in prison who will be allowed to apply for commutation of sentence every two years, as is currently the case, no matter what the crime, and there will eventually be a body of the inmate population who will be restricted to a set number of years, which will vary according to the board's determination, from re-applying for commutation of sentence, according to the new statute.
+Therefore, there will be people in prison who will be allowed to apply for commutation of sentence every three years, as is currently the case, no matter what the crime, and there will eventually be a body of the inmate population who will be restricted to a set number of years, which will vary according to the board's determination, from re-applying for commutation of sentence, according to the new statute.

 We hope this information will clear up some of the confusion which is bound to occur.